zeke/devcenter-scraper/content/md/add-on-provider-log-integration.md

 Add-on providers can improve the development experience of their Add-on by inserting data into the app's log stream.
 This article explains how to connect your service to an app's log stream via [Logplex](https://devcenter.heroku.com/articles/logplex).

 ## Setup
-To gain access to the app’s Logplex token, which will give you the capability to write to an app’s log stream, you will first need to store the log drain token that is submitted in the Add-on provision request.
+To gain access to the app’s Logplex token, which will give you the capability to write to an app’s log stream, you will first need to store the token that is submitted in the Add-on provision request.
 More details of the provision request can be found in the [Add-on Provider API Spec](https://devcenter.heroku.com/articles/add-on-provider-api).
 If you have not previously stored the logplex_token from the provision request, you can use the [App Info API](https://devcenter.heroku.com/articles/add-on-app-info) to query for the token.

 ## Transport
 Data must be delivered to Logplex via HTTP.
 Using keep-alive connections and dense payloads, you can efficiently deliver all of your customer’s logs to Logplex via HTTP.
 Here is cURL example demonstrating a simple HTTP request: